her/uosteam/README.md

 * [Macros for UOSteam | UOMacro](http://greeduo.wix.com/uomacro#!macros-for-uosteam/c1kh5)
 * [UOForever UOSteam Forum and Community](http://www.uoforum.com/forums/uosteam.55/)

-## Notes and Credits
+## Credits and Notes

+*Credit belongs to the authors who wrote the scripts*.
+This is a repository to preserve the work that has been done creating these scripts.

 UOSteam is a closed source assistant that is not allowed on every UO server.
 Using this assistant where prohibited may result in bans, item and character loss.
 Use at your own risk!

+### Contributing

 Fork and submit Pull Requests for additions.
 Create Issues for questions, feedback, or help.

-Credit belongs to the individuals who wrote the scripts.
-This is a repository to preserve the work that has been done creating these scripts.

 ## Deprecation Warning